-Prior to submitting a Financing Plan, an owner must make an initial submission to HUD indicating the owner's interest in conversion under this Notice.
+Prior to submitting a Conversion Plan, an owner must make an initial submission to HUD indicating the owner's interest in conversion under this Notice.
 The submission must include:

 - Project name;

 - Project address;

-- Owner's name;
+- Project Owner's name;

-- Owner's physical address;

-- Owner's contact information;
+- Project Owner's contact information;

-- The Mod Rehab HAP Contract number(s);
+- The Mod Rehab Contract number(s);

-- A copy of the current HAP Contract(s);
+- Mod Rehab Contract expiration date

-- Total number of units covered under the Mod Rehab HAP Contract(s), by bedroom size;
+- Total number of units covered under the Mod Rehab Contract(s), by bedroom size;

-- If reconfiguring, the proposed post-conversion unit configuration;

-- Name of PHA currently administering the Mod Rehab contract(s);
+- Property Type (Mod Rehab or Mod Rehab SRO) and

-- A statement of known environmental conditions; and

-- Estimated submission date of Financing Plan.
+- Conversion Type (PBRA or PBV)

-HUD has developed a template owners can use to make this initial submission.
-The initial submission must be submitted electronically to the RAD Resource Desk at www.radresource.net.
+HUD has developed an electronic form submission for Project Owners to make the initial submission.
+To access the electronic submission template, Project Owners must request access to the RAD Resource Desk at www.radresource.net where users will be prompted to provide the information listed above.

-HUD will provide the owner a confirmation of successful submission.
+HUD will provide the Project Owner a confirmation of successful submission.
 HUD will use the initial submission in order to: